Pawelok35/GitJournal/README.md

 **Summary**: Today's focus was on improving the `generateTags` function by adding tag counting functionality, along with learning more about arrays and objects in JavaScript.
 The Pomodoro method (3×30 minutes) contributed to maintaining focus and achieving solid progress in both coding and learning.

+## Day 11 - 2024-09-19

+1. **Learning more about JavaScript**: Today, I continued my learning journey with JavaScript, deepening my understanding of key concepts, especially those related to functions and object manipulation.

+2. **Expanding the code with new functions**: I added two new functions to the project:
+   - `calculateTagClass`: This function calculates and assigns a class to tags based on their frequency, allowing for dynamic styling (e.g., larger or more prominent tags appear based on how often they are used).
+   - `calculateTagsParams`: This function calculates the minimum and maximum occurrences of tags to help determine how to style tags proportionally based on their frequency.

+3. **Pomodoro Method (3×30 minutes)**: I applied the Pomodoro technique again, completing three focused sessions of 30 minutes each, which helped keep me on track and focused while learning and coding.

+**Summary**: Today was focused on continuing JavaScript learning and expanding the functionality of the project with the addition of new functions like `calculateTagClass` and `calculateTagsParams`.
+The Pomodoro method (3×30 minutes) helped maintain a productive workflow throughout the day.

 ...

 ## Key Learning Areas 🔐